 (b) who are not so employed,

-but shall not apply to any employee whose conditions of employment may not be determined by the Commission.
+but does not apply to any employee whose conditions of employment may not be determined by the Commission.

 (4) A General Order applying to or with respect to employees of the kind referred to in subsection (3)(a) may add to or vary all awards and industrial agreements or may be limited in its effect to such awards and industrial agreements or awards or industrial agreements as may be specified in the General Order.

-[(5), (6) deleted]
+(5) A General Order that varies the scope of a private sector award must specify that it extends to and binds —

+(a) employers of a class or classes specified in the award, whether or not the employers are also specified by name in the award; and

+(b) employees —

+(i) of employers referred to in paragraph (a); and

+(ii) of a class or classes specified in the award.

+(6) For the purposes of subsection (5)(a) and (b)(ii), the class may be described by reference to —

+(a) a particular industry or part of an industry; or

+(b) a particular kind of work.

-(7) A General Order shall not be made in respect of preference of employment at the time of, or during, employment by reason of being or not being a member of an organisation.
+(7) A General Order must not be made in respect of preference of employment at the time of, or during, employment by reason of being or not being a member of an organisation.

 [Section 50 amended: No. 94 of 1984 s.
 32 and 66; No. 15 of 1993 s.
 18 and 31; No. 20 of 2002 s.
 179 and 190(4); No. 36 of 2006 s.
 13; No. 53 of 2011 s.
-48.]
+48; No. 30 of 2021 s.
+26 and 76(2) and (8).]

 50A.
 Rates of pay etc. for MCE Act and awards, annual State Wage order as to

+(1AA) In this section —

+instrument-governed employee with a disability means an employee —

+(a) whose contract of employment is governed by an industrial instrument that includes a SWIIP that incorporates the SWS; and

+(b) whose productive capacity has been assessed under the SWS as being reduced because of a disability; and

+(c) who is not employed by a supported employment service as defined in the Disability Services Act 1986 (Commonwealth) section 7; and

+(d) who is being paid a weekly rate of pay determined by the SWS under the SWIIP.

-(1) The Commission shall before 1 July in each year, of its own motion make a General Order (the State Wage order) —
+(1) The Commission must before 1 July in each year, of its own motion make a General Order (the State Wage order) —

-(a) setting —
+(a) setting the following —

 (i) the minimum weekly rate of pay applicable under section 12 of the MCE Act to employees who have reached 21 years of age and who are not apprentices;